Husam-AbuZina/Learning-OOP-and-Design-Patterns/Design-Patterns.md

 3. Unjustified use
 Having learned about patterns, they try to apply them everywhere, even in situations where simpler code would do just fine.

+## Classification of patterns
+Design patterns differ by their complexity, level of detail and scale of applicability to the entire system being designed.
+### Some Patterns Types:
+1. Creational patterns provide object creation mechanisms that increase flexibility and reuse of existing code.

+2. Structural patterns explain how to assemble objects and classes into larger structures, while keeping these structures flexible and efficient.

+3. Behavioral patterns take care of effective communication and the assignment of responsibilities between objects.

 ### Notes:
 - This Article is Quoted from refactoring.guru, But i try to summarize it as much as posssible for fellow GitHub Friends.
 - You Can Find the Original Article On: [refactoring.guru](https://refactoring.guru/design-patterns/what-is-pattern)